Strayker-Software/Binder/.github/ISSUE_TEMPLATE/test_request.md

 ---
 name: Test Request
 about: Request to perform testing on dev/test environments.
-title: Test: Here describe shortly what is to be tested
+title: 'Test: Here describe shortly what is to be tested'
-labels: testing
+labels: 'testing'
 assignees: StraykerPL
 ---